Our Most Frequently Asked Questions and Answers

 -

-Hands off: No entering other pastures, barns, or neighboring properties.
+Steer clear: No entering other pastures, barns, or neighboring properties.
 Please don’t touch farm equipment, open gates, or attempt any acrobatic fence maneuvers.

 Think of it as a front row pass: you get the fun, the fluff, and none of the farm hazards!